My theme this year is “ONE HUNDRED YEARS OF CARING AND MANY MORE TO COME.”

-We can support rehabilitation and healing of veterans through arts, crafts, and hobbies, such as contributing donated supplies to veterans centers, hospitals, or homes, organizing a local Creative Arts festival, or donating money towards the National Creative Arts Festival to be held in Des Moines, Iowa, October 29-November 4, 2018.
+We can support rehabilitation and healing of veterans through arts, crafts, and hobbies, such as contributing donated supplies to veterans centers, hospitals, or homes, organizing a local Creative Arts festival, or donating money towards the National Creative Arts Festival to be held October 27 to November 4th, 2019 in Kalamazoo, Michigan.

 We can help promote job fairs for veterans and their families, by assisting the American Legion or a local Chamber of Commerce in organizing a job fair, or by having an informational booth at a job fair, or by seeking out and encouraging veterans, especially women veterans, to take advantage of these opportunities.

 We can assist the growing numbers of military caregivers, by supporting the Elizabeth Dole Foundation which helps to identify real problems and funds meaningful solutions to improve quality of life for veterans and their caregivers.
 Families are often times overwhelmed with 24 hour duties, but by raising awareness and giving solutions, families learn how to adjust or adapt to a new way of life as caregivers.